crishanks/precious/README.md

 Syntax:

-commenting
+#commenting
-use the keywords: 'second breakfast'
+use the keywords: 'second breakfast', 'wear the ring'

-i love second breakfast Sam is going to be a number
+i love second breakfast Sam is going to be a number wear the ring Frodo

-printing
+#puts
-use the keywords: 'bring forth the ring' or 'says'
+use the keywords: 'bring forth the ring', 'says', 'screams', 'exclaims', 'sobbs' or 'coughs'

 bring forth the ring Frodo
 gandalf says "they're taking the hobbits to Isengard"

-assignment
+#assignment
 use the keywords: 'is', 'has', 'was'

 Frodo is 8
 Saruman was worried when he saw 7 hobbits approaching his lair

-increment
+#increment
-use the keywords: 'eats lembas bread'
+use the keywords: 'eats lembas bread', 'fortifies stronghold', 'rests', 'recieves Evenstar' or 'reforges Narsil'

 Frodo eats lembas bread

-decrement
+#decrement
-use the keywords: 'runs out of lembas bread'
+use the keywords: 'runs out of lembas bread', 'lost' or 'hunted by orcs'

 Sam runs out of lembas bread

-addition
+Pippin gets hunted by orcs

+#addition
-use the keywords: 'join the fellowship', 'and'
+use the keywords: 'joins', 'and' or 'accompanies'

-Frodo and Saruman join the fellowship
+Frodo joins the fellowship with a Nazgul
 Gollum and Frodo went inside mordor

-subtraction
+#subtraction
-use the keywords: 'leave the fellowship'
+use the keywords: 'leaves the fellowship', 'stabs', 'banishes' or 'steals'

-Sam leaves the fellowship without telling Sam
+Sam leaves the fellowship without telling Sam a Wraith accidentally stabs Sauron in the face at a really important business meeting

-multiplication
+#multiplication
-use the keywords: 'gives aid to'
+use the keywords: 'gives aid to', 'procreates' or 'bolsters'

-Saruman gives aid to Saruman

-division
+Arigorn bolsters Helmsdeep

+#division
-use the keywords: 'decapitates'
+use the keywords: 'decapitates' or 'dismembers'

-Gimly decapitates Legolas
+Gimly dismembers Legolas

-booleans
+#booleans
 use the keywords: 'precious' and 'not precious'

-Legolas is precious!!!!
+Legolas is precious!
 but the Balrog is not precious

-loops
+#loops
-use the keywords: 'whilst'
+use the keywords: 'whilst' or 'during the journey'

 whilst Frodo climed as strong as he could, Saruman cried, nooo!!

+#comparisons
+use keywords: 'as' or 'equal'

+Gollum equal Smeagol

+#greater/less than
+use keywords: 'stronger than'or 'more' and 'weaker than' or 'less'

+Bilbo ate more tree food than Treebeard

+#conditionals
+use keywords: 'does', 'if' or 'will'

+will Mary equal Pippin?

+#end
+use keywords: 'you shall not pass'

+you shall not pass